pabroux/langchain-langgraph-crash-course/README.md

 Use LangGraph to assemble and orchestrate LangChain components into full-featured applications.

+> [!NOTE]
+> LangGraph is not required to build an agent or a RAG application.
+You can implement each through invocations of only LangChain components.

 #### 2.1 Agents

 | Task | Description | File |